 - Dissolve the gelatin: Next, microwave the gelatin mixture to dissolve the gelatin and let it cool for 3 minutes.
 Once cooled, blend it into the cream cheese mixture.

 - Combine whipped cream with cream cheese: Finally, little by little combine the whipped cream mixture with the cream cheese one.

 - Add to glasses: Once blended, divide the mousse mixture into the prepared serving glasses and chill for 2 hours before serving.

 - Layer it: Make the mousse prettier by combining it with chocolate mousse, or strawberry mousse.
-Make those separately and after that layer all into the serving glasses.
+Make those separately and after that layer them all into the serving glasses.

 - Add fruits: Another way to make this recipe is by chopping some berries, I like to add raspberries and strawberries.
-One option is to stir them into the mousse, or layer them in the serving glasses.
+One option is to stir them into the mousse or layer them in the serving glasses.

 - Skip the cream cheese: While the cream cheese adds great texture and creaminess, you can skip it to save some calories and double the cream in that case.